tips raspberry pi beginner

 Unlock the secrets of your Raspberry Pi

-As you can see, even the things that seems pretty basic at first glance might take a long time when you are new to Raspberry Pi and Linux.
-So, trying bigger projects might be frustrating.
+As you can see, even things that seem simple at first can take a long time to understand and master if you are new to Raspberry Pi and Linux.
+So attempting larger projects can be frustrating.

-My goal on this website is to help you as much as possible, and if you need a boost in your learning, make sure to check my Raspberry Pi boot camp.
+My goal on this site is to help you as much as possible, and if you need a boost in your learning, make sure to check out my Raspberry Pi BootCamp.
+It’s a course for anyone who is just starting or wants to get started.
+It will help you quickly get over the first questions and have fun faster.

 Read RaspberryTips.com!